 Octagon-shaped windows are some of the most appealing and visually striking windows there are in Houston homes.
-With their special geometry, you would be careless to mask them with a run-of-the-mill window treatment like curtains or blinds.
-Instead, pick a window treatment that’s able to be custom-built to the window’s unique shape so your home will reap the benefits of your octagon window.
+With their special geometry, you would be remiss to mask them with a run-of-the-mill window treatment like curtains or blinds.
+Instead, pick a window treatment that’s able to be custom-built to the window’s unique shape so your home will reap the benefits of your octagonal window.

 The Sunburst recommendation for octagonal window treatments: Plantation shutters or window film.
 Shutters are customized to fit perfectly within an octagonal window frame, keeping its unique shape and style.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.

-When we talk about “wide windows,” we refer to windows with a width greater than 4feet.
+When talking about “wide windows,” we’re referring to windows wider than 4 feet.
 That includes full wall windows that stretch far beyond what normal window treatments would cover.
 When designing for wide windows, Houston homeowners need to think about how well a window treatment will maintain their privacy and block light and temperature flow that wide windows normally allow.
 Finally, wide window treatments should be low maintenance in operating, as there’s a lot of real estate that they have to cover.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their subdued look works great with wider windows.
 Panel tracks are a type of shade with large panels of fabric that slide on a track–perfect for wide windows.
 Plantation shutters add a little more energy efficiency and privacy compared to shades, so if keeping your home cool is a priority, shutters might be your perfect solution.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
-Not only are they completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - ideal for windows in hard to reach spots.
+Not only are they completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - ideal for windows that are hard to reach.

 The Sunburst recommendation for sliding glass doors: Plantation shutters or panel tracks.
 Panel tracks and shutters both make opening a shutting a sliding door easy.
 Panel tracks also give you a range of patterns and textures to choose from, opening up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in numerous configurations to fit any sliding glass door, and offer the most energy efficiency of any window covering.